grnhse/greenhouse-api-docs/source/includes/webhooks/_job_events.md

 ```
 ## Job Stage deleted

-This web hook only fires when interview stages on a job are removed.
+This webhook only fires when interview stages on a job are removed.
 This occurs when the remove stage link is used in the Job Setup section of the application.
 This will not fire when a job is deleted.
 A job being deleted implies all of its stages have been deleted with them.

 ```json
 {